NS2-CBM-S-Crew/CBM-Small/README.md

-# BDT Community Balance Mod
+# Community Balance Mod-Small
-A Natural Selection 2 balance and feature mod developed and maintained by the BDT.
+A Natural Selection 2 balance and feature mod developed and maintained by the Community developers.
+Designed for smaller teams for example 6vs6 in competetive plays.
+This mod is based on the BDT Community Balance Mod: https://github.com/ns2-bdt/CommunityBalanceMod

 ## Building
 To build the mod run the create_build.sh script in the project root.